-Management's Discussion and Analysis Three months ended March 31, 2013 (Expressed in Canadian dollars, unless otherwise noted)
+Management's Discussion and Analysis Nine months ended September 30, 2013 (Expressed in Canadian dollars, unless otherwise noted)

-Western Athabasca Projects: 2013 Approved Exploration Program
+Western Athabasca Projects: 2013 Exploration Program - \$3.1 Million

-The 2013 approved exploration program has a budget of \$3.1 million, for which UEX will be responsible for its 49% share, or \$1.52 million.
-This exploration program will consist of a \$0.5-million geophysical program in the northern Colette and southern Anne areas which will commence in May and a \$2.6-million drilling program south of the Anne Deposit expected to begin in June.
+The 2013 exploration program has a budget of \$3.1 million, for which UEX is responsible for its 49% share, or \$1.52 million.
+This exploration program consists of a \$0.5-million geophysical program in the northern Colette and southern Anne areas which began in May and a \$2.6-million drilling program south of the Anne Deposit that commenced in mid-June.

-The 2013 program will be focused on the highly prospective Saskatoon Lake Conductor which continues to the south of Anne.
+The 2013 exploration program focused on the highly prospective Saskatoon Lake Conductor ("SLC") which continues to the south of Anne.
 The SLC represents a faulted graphitic unit beneath the overlying Athabasca sandstone and is spatially associated with the Colette, 58B, Kianna and Anne deposits all of which occur along and adjacent to this conductor over a three-kilometre strike length in the northern parts of Shea Creek.
 Outside of the immediate area of the deposits, the continuation of this conductor is sparsely tested by isolated, widely-spaced drill holes.
 The few drill holes in this area include several mineralized intersections which have not been followed up, including drill hole SHE-2 drilled in 1992.
 This drill hole intersected a shallow-dipping brecciated fault zone just beneath the unconformity in association with the SLC and returned 0.342% U3O8 over 0.4 metres in an area located approximately two kilometres southeast of the Anne Deposit.

-The 2013 exploration program will commence with a geophysical Tensor Magnetotelluric ("MT") survey to further refine the position and potential areas of offset along northeast-trending faults crosscutting the SLC (see Figure 3).
+The 2013 exploration program commenced in May with a geophysical Tensor Magnetotelluric ("MT") survey to further refine the position and potential areas of offset along northeast-trending faults crosscutting the SLC (see Figure 3).
 Steeply dipping faults of this orientation are associated with the significant mineralization at the Kianna and Anne deposits where they intersect the SLC.
 These structures can be inferred from the 2008 MT survey conducted on the northern parts of the property.
-A total of 50.4 line-kilometres will be surveyed which will extend the previous MT coverage for approximately six kilometres southeast of Anne, and infill two additional lines to the north.
-In conjunction with previous geophysical data, the survey will allow refinement of the drill hole placements in this sparsely tested area.
+A total of 50.4 line-kilometres were surveyed which extended the previous MT coverage for approximately six kilometres southeast of Anne and infilled two additional lines to the north.
+The geophysical survey was completed in mid-June and processing of the data as well as combining it with existing (2008) data is currently being undertaken.
+In conjunction with previous geophysical data, the survey was important for target generation relating to the 2013 drilling program at the southern limits of the 2008 data in order to allow refinement of the drill hole placements in this sparsely tested area.

-Drilling totaling approximately 5,000 metres is planned south of the Anne Deposit (see Figure 4) and is anticipated to commence in June.
+Drilling totaling approximately 5,000 metres was planned south of the Anne Deposit (see Figure 4) and began in mid-June.
 There are only four previous drill holes in this area, including drill hole SHE-24 which intersected mineralization grading $0.074\%~U_3O_8$ over 2.3 metres in the basement rocks approximately 20 metres below the unconformity.
-The drilling will assess untested gaps between existing drill holes, some of which are more than 800 metres apart, and also test areas where initial drill holes intersected only the margins of the prospective corridor.
+The drilling assessed untested gaps between existing drill holes, some of which are more than 800 metres apart, and also tested areas where initial drill holes intersected only the margins of the prospective corridor.
 This area is geologically similar to that associated with the Shea Creek deposits and previous holes here have also intersected anomalous radioactivity and favourable clay alteration.